 What I’d like to see in an online word processor:

 Good quality HTML, preferably XHTML either natively or via import/export.

 Atompub support both as a client and a server.

 My idea for this, which I shared with the Google Docs team is to use an ICE-like stylesheet.
 If you create an online doc then download it, it would use styles, and provide a toolbar that looks just like the online version with a built-in upload button to send documents back to the online service.

 An online word processor that did this would infect the offline word processing world with a benign styles virus.
 If the toolbar was good enough people would use it for all their documents written offline, with a natural path to the online world.

 (If nobody picks up on this idea we’ll do it at USQ by working with the most open online systems we can find as part of our commitment to word processor interoperability.
 We have already started building such a toolbar, and it will soon be able to talk to ICE services via the web to make blog posts, update websites, post courseware to Moodle and put stuff into institutional repositories.
-Online word processor people, or call me on +61 410 326955)
+Online word processor people, drop me a line or call me on +61 410 326955)